 After seeing how vulnerable coastal communities are and experiencing a rattling flood event herself, Richardson decided to take matters into her own hands.
 Last year, she founded Resilient Lands Matter, which works with floodplain communities across coastal South Carolina to encourage investment in green infrastructure and improve land-use planning and flood preparedness.

-Richardson advocates that Charleston join the Community Rating System, which offers discounts on insurance premiums to residents of communities that adopt additional floodplain management practices.
+Richardson advocates for the Community Rating System, which offers discounts on insurance premiums to residents of communities that adopt additional floodplain management practices.
 Mitigation projects that can easily be done on a community level include educational outreach programs, trash pickups to clear litter from storm drains, and installations of native plants that absorb floodwaters through their extensive root systems.

 Richardson said that despite efforts from the city, county, and state, it is becoming increasingly difficult to keep up with rapidly changing climatic conditions.
 “There are systemic things that are not getting addressed, so we are continuing to exacerbate the problem,” she said.
 “Our stormwater design standards are woefully inadequate for the changing weather patterns.”